sodarin/zooc/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+For general use, `ng build --prod --aot` is recommended.